Ishvendra/juspay-saas-dashboard-assignment/README.md

   - Toggle Left Sidebar: `Ctrl + B`
   - Toggle Right Sidebar: `Alt + B`
   - Focus Search Bar: `Ctrl + /`

 ---

+### **🧠 Challenges & Solutions**

+During development, several challenges were addressed with specific solutions:

+- **Challenge**: The custom SVG icons provided in the Figma file were not directly importable as React components in Next.js.

+  - **Solution**: I created a manual component for each of the 13 icons, wrapping the SVG code in a React component.
+This bypassed build tool complexity and created a stable, explicit icon system.

+- **Challenge**: Implementing a breadcrumb system that was decoupled from the URL structure (due to the use of clean URLs via Next.js Route Groups).
+  - **Solution**: I initially tried a URL-based approach, but quickly identified its limitations.
+I pivoted to a more more direct, config-driven approach suitable for the project's scope.
+I created a central configuration file (breadcrumb-config.ts) to map URL paths to their specific breadcrumb trails.
+A dedicated `BreadcrumbNav` component then uses the current pathname to look up and dynamically render the correct breadcrumbs.

+---